 I didn’t love the book as much as the Christmas book, but I so appreciate the candor and the purposefulness.
 Bunnies and eggs and spring= new life.
 That’s a message I want my kids to know–when they see the baskets and bunnies and eggs at Wal-Mart, I want them to think, “New life with Jesus!”

-If you’re looking for a great Easter basket gift, I think this one is perfect.
+If you’re looking for a great Easter basket gift, I think What is Easter? is perfect.
 Especially if you couple it with the What’s In the Bible Volume 10 which is THE BEST depiction and explanation of Jesus’ death and resurrection ever.

 Oh, and for all you who were really paying attention, yes, I did say I got TWO new books.
 The second book will have it’s own post later this week!
 Stay tuned!